redtexts/texts/gorter_1921_organisation_class_struggle.md

 And when they ask us what is the overall plan for the organisation of the revolution and the way to communism, and mock and insult us because they believe we have no such plan, we reply that it is their fault if they do not understand us.
 They see everything in _such_ obscurity that they believe only the Russian way is possible.
 But we have a clear plan and a clear way forward: unity of party and union -- that is to say the proletariat -- and dictatorship by the proletariat.
 We will add just one thing more for the benefit of our Russian friends.

-Now that the proletariat in Kronstadt [(11)][notes] has risen up against you, the communist party, now that you have had to declare a state of emergency in Petrograd against the proletariat (things which, like all your tactics, were necessary in the conditions you face), has the thought still not occurred to you, even now, that dictatorship by the proletariat really is preferable to dictatorship by the party?
+Now that the proletariat in Kronstadt^[The KAPD felt obliged to explain publicly that although Gorter understood the motives of the Kronstadt insurgents, he did not side with them. -- Translator's note.] has risen up against you, the communist party, now that you have had to declare a state of emergency in Petrograd against the proletariat (things which, like all your tactics, were necessary in the conditions you face), has the thought still not occurred to you, even now, that dictatorship by the proletariat really is preferable to dictatorship by the party?
 Or that it would perhaps really be preferable if class- and not party-dictatorship were to develop in Western Europe and North America?
 Or that perhaps the 'left-wingers' here are in the right?

 Perhaps this idea has occurred to you; but even if it has, you have still not completely understood the issue.
 For the dictatorship of the class is not only preferable here, it is absolutely necessary.